Pylons/pyramid/docs/narr/urldispatch.rst

    <route
        name="myroute"
-       path="/prefix/:one/:two"
+       pattern="/prefix/:one/:two"
        view="mypackage.views.myview"
     />

-When a route configuration names a ``view`` attribute, the :term:`view callable` named as that ``view`` attribute will always be found and invoked when the associated route path pattern matches during a request.
+When a route configuration names a ``view`` attribute, the :term:`view callable` named as that ``view`` attribute will always be found and invoked when the associated route pattern matches during a request.

 The purpose of making it possible to specify a view callable within a route configuration is to prevent developers from needing to deeply understand the details of :term:`context finding` and :term:`view lookup`.
-When a route names a view callable, and a request enters the system which matches the path of the route, the result is simple: the view callable associated with the route is invoked with the request that caused the invocation.
+When a route names a view callable, and a request enters the system which matches the pattern of the route, the result is simple: the view callable associated with the route is invoked with the request that caused the invocation.

 For most usage, you needn't understand more than this; how it works is an implementation detail.
 In the interest of completeness, however,